freezer278/yii2-entrust/README.md

 Roles and permissions system like zizaco/entrust in Laravel for Yii2.

 ##Description
 This plugin helps you to manage users roles and permissions very fast and easily.
+####For complex roles systems
 **Roles** are presets of permissions.
 So it means that you have **_independent_** control of each user permissions.
 So after assigning role to some user will assign all permissions assigned to role to this user.
+You can check permission of user with [hasPermission()](#check-if-user-has-permission)
+####For very simple roles systems
+You can use only roles to check if user has rights for the action with [hasRole()](#check-if-user-has-role) method

 ##Installation